cmuell89/Bolt/CHANGE.md

 ##### Not Started:

 - [ ] Start prototyping datetime parsing
   - In talks with maintainer of SpaCy
   - User proposed regex based toy library
   - Perhaps create a microserver to ping Duckling.
 - [ ] Create location and geographical parsing
     - Look into geograpy library
+- [ ] Integrate SpaCy NER for numbers and names
 - [ ] Develop annotator groups (sort of like mini pipelines)
 - [ ] Create bot specific annotator capability
-- [ ] Store annotator information in database to avoid hardcoding parameters and data
+- [ ] Write tests for Annotators and Pipelines

 ##### In-Progress:

-- [ ] Build test database to mimic production database for testing.
-- [ ] Create test for get-stopwords-and-entities database method
-- [ ] Restructure database to support entities table and connect to intents with OIDs.
-- [ ] Integrate trait parsing for plurality
-- [x] Create ReGex annotor capability
+- [x] Expanding Train class set of endpoints to train classifiers and gazetteers piecemeal.
     - [x] Code
     - [ ] Test
+- [ ] Add m:n table for epxresions and entities to link binary entities to their expressions

 ##### Version Change Log:

-###### Version 0.4: Logging,
+###### Version 0.4: Logging, Binary Classification Annotators, Binary Regex Annotators
 - [x] In app logging to Papertrails, transimission syslog of Apache to Papertrails
 - [x] COMMENT/DOCUMENTATION OVERHAUL => START STRONG, FINISH STRONG
 - [x] Work on gazetteer specificity
 - [x] Start prototyping 'Trait' parsing
+- [x] Create ReGex annotor capability
+    - [x] Code
+    - [x] Test
+- [x] Build test database to mimic production database for testing.
+- [x] Restructure database to support entities table and connect to intents with OIDs.
+- [x] Integrate trait parsing for plurality
+- [x] Store annotator information in database to avoid hardcoding parameters and data
+- [x] Create custom exceptions for classifiers and gazetteers
+- [x] Create test for get-stopwords-and-entities database method
+    - NOTE: Method has been deprecated and removed

 ###### Version 0.3: Major change for gazeteer and analysis pipeline

 - [x] Create gazetteer